-“If your goal is to drink 64 ounces (8 cups) of water per day,” says UH registered dietitian Jennifer Kerner, “consider dividing the goal between three periods of the day, which would amount to about 2 to 3 cups in the morning, 2 to 3 cups during the afternoon, and 2 to 3 cups in the evening.”
+“If your goal is to drink 64 ounces (8 cups) of water per day,” says UH registered dietitian Jennifer Kerner, RD, LD, “consider dividing the goal between three periods of the day, which would amount to about 2 to 3 cups in the morning, 2 to 3 cups during the afternoon, and 2 to 3 cups in the evening.”

 You should also be aware of signs of dehydration, which include feeling weak, confused and dizzy; experiencing frequent headaches; and making urine that is dark in color.

 In case you need further motivation to stay hydrated, here are just a few of the ways water can help your body function at a high level:

 - May help with weight maintenance and even weight loss when people replace drinking high-sugar drinks with drinking water